Medicare Advantage Part C All-in-One Plan Right for You?

 What to expect with ANY Medicare Advantage Part C plan

-• How do you feel about having your primary care physician coordinate your overall healthcare?
+• How do you feel about having your primary care physician coordinate your healthcare?
 (One benefit of this arrangement is that your care is managed and overseen by a doctor or team of doctors.
 A drawback is that you cannot go directly to a specialist.)

 • Looking ahead, how often do you plan to travel or be away from your primary home?
 (Different coverage options contain different network restrictions.
 If you are away from home frequently, you will probably want coverage without network restrictions, such as a Medicare Supplement plan.)

-Medicare Advantage Part C in 2021
+Medicare Advantage Part C Annual Benefit Changes

 Determining whether a Medicare Advantage Part C plan is the right choice for you

-Determining whether a Part C plan is best for your individual circumstances can be a very complicated decision.
-One of my concerns is that many people with Medicare do not have easy access to all of the tools and information they need to make those decisions.
 Previous research has made clear that people with Medicare often do not end up in the best plan for their needs, which can mean they spend more than they should or may even face having to switch doctors to stay in the plan’s network.

 In addition, CMS is allowing Part C plans new flexibilities to offer certain supplemental benefits.
 While we support increasing the benefits people with Medicare receive from the program, CMS has not provided enough guidance to ensure these benefits are explained thoroughly to people who might choose to enroll.